 Tap/contactless payments aren’t recognised

-- It is also possible that the contactless card or NFC-enabled phone is damaged or broken.
+It’s also possible that the contactless card or contactless payment-enabled phone is damaged or broken.
 In this case, ask your customer to present a different form of payment.

-Chip cards aren’t recognised.
+Chip cards aren’t recognised

 Ensure chip cards are inserted with the chip facing up.

 Reset your Terminal

-Before resetting your Terminal, please have the following information on hand since you’ll need it to log back in afterwards:
+Before resetting your Square Terminal, please have the following information on hand since you’ll need it to log back in afterwards:

-- Wi-Fi network name and password.
+Wi-Fi network name and password.

-- Location name, if applicable.
+Location name, if applicable.

 To reset your Square Terminal:

-- Scroll to Device and choose General > About Terminal.
+Tap General > About Terminal.

-- Scroll to the bottom of the screen and tap Factory Reset > Confirm Factory Reset.
+Scroll to the bottom of the screen and tap Factory Reset > Confirm Factory Reset.

 Tap Reset one last time.
 From here the countdown will begin and your Terminal will reset.

-Note: If you’re unable to access the Terminal settings, hold down the power button for 10 seconds until you see a black screen with a countdown timer.
-Keep holding down the power button until that timer goes to 0 and the screen says you can release the power button.
+Note: If you’re unable to access the Square Terminal settings, hold down the power button for 20–30 seconds until you see a black screen with a countdown timer.
+Keep holding down the power button until the timer gets to 0 and the screen says you can release the power button.
 Once the reset is complete, you’ll need to:

-- Go back through basic setup questions like your time zone.
+Go back through basic setup questions like your time zone.

-- Reconnect to the Internet.
+Reconnect to the internet.

-- Adjust any settings back to your preferences.
+Adjust any settings back to your preferences.

-- NTP.
+NTP.
 Note: This is critical for ensuring that the device has the correct time.
 Connectivity may fail due to certificate validity mismatches if the device time is wrong.

 HTTPS (only port 443).
 Note: All traffic to Square servers is made over HTTPS.

-The following ports are also used for network printers, but these do not require access to the Internet:
+The following ports are also used for network printers, but these don’t require access to the internet:

 UDP: 22222, 3289

 All subdomains of: